-I couldn’t tell you when the infatuation started.
+I can’t tell you when the infatuation started.
 It may have been when I first learned about a hotel suite on steroids: the famous overwater bungalow.
 Or maybe it was when I saw the heavenly images of perfect white sand complemented by swaying palm trees in blissful solitude.
 Whenever it was, I quickly decided that I would be spending my honeymoon in the tiny nation of the Maldives, a group of islands surrounded by the vast Indian Ocean.
 Now, I just had to find a husband.

 Flash forward a decade or so, and I was happily engaged and planning a wedding—during the time I didn’t spend Googling photos of the Maldives, checking weather forecasts and praying that some super sale would present itself and we’d get to stay in that overwater villa.
 The Maldives’ sky-high prices coupled with how far away it is from everything may be a deterrent for some people, but I was determined to go and managed to find some easy ways to cut our bill without compromising on luxury.
 So in November 2012, off we went—and it was absolutely everything I dreamed of and more.